schuler-robotics/ultrasonic-rangefinder/README.md

 System Description
 ------------------
 The system under consideration is an ultrasonic (40KHz) transmitter-receiver pair, providing an omnidirectional distance measurement.
-The design has working diameter greater than 32 ft(1), and sub-inch accuracy.
+The design has a working diameter greater than 32 ft(1), and sub-inch accuracy.

 Breadboard prototypes of the transmitter-receiver pair are illustrated in Figure (2), and a short demonstration video is linked to the image.